An added benefit of being a member of Gerrards Cross GC is the ability to play free golf at 6 other UK courses, all

-The clubs are as follows (please click on the name of the Club to view their websites):
+The clubs are as follows (please click on the gold name to view the club's websites).

 Established in 1895, Goring & Streatley Golf Club is a Downland course set in an area of outstanding natural beauty with panoramic views of the Thames Valley.
 Much of the course was designed by Harry Colt, who was also responsible for Sunningdale and Wentworth.
 Goring and Streatley is a varied and physically challenging course.

 Sonning's original layout was designed by JH Taylor with later input from Harry Colt.
 The course measures 6,329 yards and has a par of 70 and a SSS of 71.
 It generally plays longer than its yardage due to the elevation of several greens and fairways and although originally a heath land course, there is now an abundance of mature trees and shrubs that line its fairways.

 Windlesham is set amidst the beautiful Surrey countryside and is par 72, 6,650 yard championship parkland golf course with two loops of 9-holes, that will test every golf shot in your bag.
 Featuring gentle slopes and streams, every aspect of the course is designed to excite the eye and the mind.

 The greens and tees are in immaculate condition, and the fairways are shaped and cut to provide a fair test of golf for all levels.
 It is rated as one of the finest golf courses in the south east.

 Windlesham was designed by Tommy Horton, the former Ryder Cup star and leading Seniors PGA Tour player and constructed by Southern Golf, the world renowned contractors of Wisley, The Oxfordshire and other first class courses and venues.